 The major exception to this is identical twins for whom similarity creates an unusual intimacy from sharing a single identity between them.
 They can feel incomplete in absence from each other, and they can have unspoken means of knowing what is going on in each other.
 They may even construct a secret language between them that no one else understands.
 And as one adult said when her identical twin died: "I feel like I have lost part of myself."
 Indeed she had.

-In general, the more diversity between siblings, they less they have to fight to differentiate from one another and contest dominance between them.
-The exception is when parents favor one individual path or definition over the other, when one child is seen as "good" or "successful" and the other is seen as not..
+In general, the more diversity between siblings, the less they have to fight to differentiate from one another and contest dominance between them.
+The exception is when parents favor one individual path or definition over the other when one child is seen as "good" or "successful" and the other is seen as not.

-Fairness is a double standard - siblings demanding to be treated the same and different at the same time.
+Fairness is a double standard, siblings demanding to be treated the same and different at the same time.
 Parents can't win.
 Fair to one child often seems unfair to the other.
-What's a parent to do?
 Maybe treating them equally unfairly is the answer.
 That way, both children can agree: "Mom and dad are just not fair!"
 To which parents can reply: "We are going to treat you each according to what we believe are your individual needs."

-As for putting the older child in charge of the younger when the adults are not around, unless the ground rules are firmly set by parents, this can often inflame positional conflict and add fuel to the competitive fire.
+Putting the older child in charge of the younger, when the adults are not around and unless the ground rules are firmly set by parents, can often inflame positional conflict and add fuel to the competitive fire.

 More important, however, is parents maintaining a watchful eye on the conflict so it doesn't get out of hand and do either child emotional or physical harm.
 To this end, parents must act as governors of the conflict in four ways.

-First, parents must hold both children jointly responsible whatever conflict arises between them.
+First, parents must hold both children jointly responsible for whatever conflict arises between them.
 It always takes two to create a conflict because conflict is cooperative.
 And it only takes one to stop it because when one refuses to play the game of opposition, then there is no partner willing to fight or argue back.
-If you try to determine "who started it" you will only go back to the year one.
+If you try to determine "who started it" you will only go backward.
 They both started it.

 Second, when you can, coach them in ways to settle their differences, but don't mediate or impose an outside resolution.
-If they can learn to take turns and compromise with each other,for example, those skills can serve them well later on.
-Remember: "Blessed be the mediator be he/she will he hated by both sides."
+If they can learn to take turns and compromise with each other, for example, those skills can serve them well later on.
+Remember: "Blessed be the mediator, he will be hated by both sides."
 Mediation can be a thankless role.
 Each agrees you play favorites: "You always take the other person's side!"

-Third, monitor safety of the conflict.
-Conflict between siblings should never be used an excuse by either sibling to do physical or emotional harm.
-In family conflict, the rule of safety must prevail.
+Third, monitor the safety of the conflict.
+The conflict between siblings should never be used as an excuse by either sibling to do physical or emotional harm.
+In a family conflict, the rule of safety must prevail.
 To let one child continue to injure the other only encourages the mean teasing or hitting child to think it's okay to abuse the victim child, that it's okay for the victim child to be abused.
-In these situations the victim child will grow very angry at parents for allowing this mistreatment go on, while the tormenting child will be encouraged to continue his or her abusive ways.
+In these situations, the victim child will grow very angry at parents for allowing this mistreatment to go on, while the tormenting child will be encouraged to continue his or her abusive ways.